sci-42ver/SICP_SDF/SDF_notes.md

 1. > we might wish to define an arithmetic for functions that return functions.
   IMHO `pure-function-extender` has done this by `(lambda args (apply-operation ...))`.
   - The key problem may be "self reference" implying nested recursion.
+  - See exercise 3.4.
 1. TODO
   > One problem is that *the shapes of the parts* must be worked out ahead of time
 1. > Other problems with combinators are that the behavior of any part of a combinator system must be independent of its context.
   IMHO this is due to that they don't need global variables.
   This is also shown in `add-arithmetics`.
 ## 3.2
+- The power of extensible generics
+  I only read the context of "generic".
+### 3.2.1
 - > The problems we indicated in section 3.1.5 are the result of using the combinator add-arithmetics.
   See the above.
 - [CLOS](https://en.wikipedia.org/wiki/Common_Lisp_Object_System) and [tinyCLOS](http://community.schemewiki.org/?tiny-clos)